 What is Appendix Continuous Residence?

 IN THIS SECTION

 To settle in the UK permanently, visa holders must meet the eligibility requirements for UK indefinite leave to remain.

-One of the more challenging requirements is for the ILR applicant to show that have continually resided in the UK for the relevant qualifying period.
-New rules were published in this area at the end of 2020 under “Appendix Continuous Residence”.
+One of the more challenging requirements is for the ILR applicant to show that have continually resided in the UK, as stipulated in “Appendix Continuous Residence”.

 In this guide, we detail the rules on meeting the continuous residence requirement and the potential pitfalls relating to excessive absences.

+What is Appendix Continuous Residence?